deeenes/bioinfo-tools/README.md

 -   https://easystats.github.io/easystats/ - A package collection focused
     on statistics, reporting, visual styles and minimal dependencies.

+## Connecting Python and R

+-   https://github.com/randy3k/rchitect - Run R code from Python, share
+    objects seamlessly.
+-   https://github.com/rpy2/rpy2 - Does the same as `rchitect`: provides
+    an interface to R from Python.
+-   https://rstudio.github.io/reticulate/ - Use Python from R.

 ## Statistics

 These are not Python related but generic.